DarthMike/darthmike.github.io/source/_posts/2015-06-09-adopting-objectivec-generics.markdown

 NSString *str = car.wheels[0];
 ```

 So now you can remove all the pesky comments to tell your colleagues and future self what these collections contain.
-Be aware that the generated code does not change, as we will see in a few moments.
-And most importantly, you can also annotate your own APIs!
-This is very good.
+Be aware that the generated code does not change, as we will see in the next sections.

 All Foundation collections support generics: NSArray, NSMutableArray, NSSet, NSMutableSet, NSOrderedSet, NSMutableOrderedSet, NSDictionary, NSMutableDictionary, NSHashTable, NSMapTable.